 andshoes.
 It's nice to have a carry-on "backup" in the event of a luggage mishap.
 Plus, not having to wait for your luggage to arrive at your stateroom allows you to "start cruising sooner"!

 Shorts, t-shirts, slacks, trousers, casual skirts, blouses and sundresses are all perfect during the day, whether indoors or out.

-If you're planning to visit the fitness center (onboard), be sure to bring extra shorts, t-shirts and socks that you won't mind working out in - include a pair of tennis, sneakers, or running shoes.
+If you're planning to visit the fitness center (onboard), be sure to bring extra shorts, t-shirts, and socks that you won't mind working out in - including a pair of tennis, sneakers, or running shoes.